pkusys/ElasticFlow/ElasticFlow/README.md

 ### Environment

-If you have A100 GPU on your server, you can simply configure the enviromnent with
+If you have A100 GPU on your server, you can simply configure the enviromnent with:
 ```Bash
 git clone https://github.com/gudiandian/ElasticFlow-artifact.git
 cd ElasticFlow-artifact/ElasticFlow